blakefren/blakefren.github.io/index.md

 *Dates*: August 2015 – April 2020

-* Automate manufacturing reactions to process faults and anomalies, with the goal of reducing scrap, product variance, and RMAs, via modeling in fault detection and classification systems (FDC).
+* Automated manufacturing anomaly / fault detection and reaction (FDC) with the goal of reducing scrap, product variance, and RMAs at all backend sites globally.
 * Created and maintained FDC systems, and enhanced FDC system functionality with plugins and feature additions.
-* Worked with process engineers to model manufacturing processes and establish suitable process limits.
 * Realized multi-million dollar savings across product lines at multiple factories with FDC systems.
+* Addressed need for global alignment on FDC systems by training and leading an international team.
+* Modeled manufacturing processes and established controls by collaborating with process engineers and other technical experts.
+* Designed integrations for new tool / sensor integrations and non-standard systems as the global SME.
+Collaborated with R&D groups to cover new product integrations.
-* Designed / implemented FDC integration on new thermal compression bonder process; significantly reduced faults and excursions.
+* Designed / implemented FDC integration on state-of-the-art thermal compression bonder process.
+Reduced faults, excursions, and customer RMAs.
-* Global SME for new tool / sensor integrations and non-standard control systems solutions.
-* Worked with R&D groups to provide FDC coverage for new product integrations.

 # EDUCATION